Is a Signature Still Useful?

 Bill Clinton signed the first US bill into law electronically

-The US is one of the few developed nations that requires signatures at the point of sale rather than Chip and Pin, and it reportedly accounts for more credit card fraud than the rest of the world combined.
+The US is one of the few developed nations that require signatures at the point of sale rather than Chip and Pin, and it reportedly accounts for more credit card fraud than the rest of the world combined.

 Compared with a fingerprint, or an eye scan, “it is relatively easy to copy or alter,” says identity fraud expert Tom Craig.